 A gourmet feast

 After the ceremony, as the couple slipped away for photographs in the beautiful surroundings of the finca, the guests enjoyed refreshing cava and Aperol spritz.
 Then came delicious canapes of blinis with marinated salmon, gorgonzola and apricot bites.
 Then came pumpernickel toast with goat cheese and figs, quail eggs with bacon and crispy onions; ceviche of seabass and prawns with guacamole, wild mushroom and truffle cannelloni and octopus with smoked paprika.

 Then at 7.30pm, the huge wooden doors from the courtyard were opened, revealing the dinner terrace under the gently-waving palm trees.

 The tables were decorated with colourful glass vases of flowers and water glasses in gold, green, turquoise and orange.

-The starters of yellow gazpacho with lobster, couscous and mango were followed by a main course of beef with gnocchi romana and sundried tomato.
-There was still room for the delicious dessert of raspberry mousse with white chocolate and basil ice cream while the reggae soundtrack and rapping by Patrick ensured that dinner was an upbeat occasion.
+The starters of yellow gazpacho with lobster, couscous and mango were followed by beef with gnocchi romana and sundried tomato.
+There was still room for the delicious dessert of raspberry mousse with white chocolate and basil ice cream.
+Meanwhile, the reggae soundtrack and rapping by Patrick ensured that dinner was an upbeat occasion.

 As night fell, it was time for the party to get underway.
-The courtyard had been transformed by specially-commissioned light-art installations complete with strobe lighting and smoke machines
+The courtyard had been transformed.
+Specially-commissioned light-art installations enlivened the space complete with strobe lighting and smoke machines

 The music was played by three DJ friends who each played a set.
 Meanwhile, wooden pallet-style sofas and tables with cushions created a relaxed chillout zone for chatting.

-After a few hours of dancing, there were tasty snacks of Mallorca pa amb oli and chocolate brownies and the party continued in full swing until 4am.
+After a few hours of dancing, there were tasty snacks of Mallorca pa amb oli and chocolate brownies.
+The party continued in full swing until 4am.